DETECTING POWER CYCLING OR COMPUTER CRASH

 signal from the computer to the DUT that says "I'm alive and well", and if that periodic

-signal stops, then the DUT detects this and enters it's reset phase.
+signal stops, then the DUT detects this and enters its reset phase.
 This Watchdog can

+DUT needs additional circuitry to interpret this.
 What circuitry?
 The watchdog pulse can go through a diode to charge a capacitor that

 is being drained through a resistor (peak detector circuit), and the output of this can be